Trivadis/TypeScriptAndAngularTraining/01_TypeScript_Introduction/demo01_startup/readme.txt

 	sortFriendsByName([{firstName:"Thomas",lastname:"Gassmann" }]);

 9. Open a cmd (or command window in Visual Studio Code CTRL+!) and type tsc -w main.ts

 	This will start the TypeScript-Compiler (tsc) in watch-mode for the main.ts-file.
 	Now you have a generated main.js file, and everytime you change the main.ts, the main.js will be re-generated.

+	If tsc is not installed, type "npm install -g typescript"

 10. Now add a class to the main.ts and view the output in the main.js-file